dougeby/IntuneDocs/intune/app-sideload-windows.md

 Windows Phone 8.1

 The Intune service can no longer deploy LOB apps for this platform once the existing Symantec Mobile Enterprise code-signing certificate expires.
 It will still be possible to sideload unsigned XAP/APPX files by using a SD card or by downloading the file to the device.
-See [How to install XAP files on Windows Phone](https://answers.microsoft.com/en-us/mobiledevices/forum/mdlumia-mdapps/how-to-install-xap-file-in-windows-phone-8/da09ee72-51ae-407c-9b85-bc148df89280)
+For more information, see [How to install XAP files on Windows Phone](https://answers.microsoft.com/en-us/mobiledevices/forum/mdlumia-mdapps/how-to-install-xap-file-in-windows-phone-8/da09ee72-51ae-407c-9b85-bc148df89280).

 Windows 8.1 Desktop/Windows 10 Desktop & Mobile